coderbyheart/blog/_posts/2015-03-12-how-to-write-a-job-post-for-development-positions.md

 I recently blogged about [How to find a CTO](http://blog.cto.hiv/how-to-find-a-cto/).
 An important role in your search for your CTO or any other development role is your job page.
 Don't miss the chance to impress a curious developer because **every** candidate will browse your website to look up your job postings.

 I have a shocking idea for you: ditch the bullet-pointed job description.
 First and foremost you are looking for a team member with a broad range of skills to join you on a year long journey.
-It's more important to find a person who is smart, curious, genuinely interested in your business and most important someone  interest match for your team culture than a match to your current tech stack.
+It's more important to find a person who is smart, curious, genuinely interested in your business and most important a match for your team culture than a match to your current tech stack.

 You should start the job posting by explaining what you do as a business and why it matters to help you to achieve this goal.
 You might call this a vision if you don't have a product.
 It's this vision that drives everyone in your company to give their best.